marsasgrg/Renatus/README.md

 CK3 Mod Recreation of the world of [Renatus Nation RP](https://discord.gg/nUXrrT89), currently focused on the human areas of the southern continent.
 Map based on the [Blank Map](https://steamcommunity.com/sharedfiles/filedetails/?id=3632276914).

+## The DLC "ROADS TO POWER" is neccessary to run this.

 # Installation Guide
 This will soon be on Steam, however before that you can only download this from Github.
 1. Click Code -> Download Zip